-The Los Angeles Zoo will be holding a special screening on Thurs., Oct.
-19th and you’re invited!
+The Los Angeles Zoo’s special screening on Thurs., Oct.
+19th was extremely well-attended.

-P22 is Hollywood’s celebrity cat — and this film tells his remarkable story and the efforts of Angelenos who will help mountain lions in the Santa Monica Mountains by building the largest wildlife crossing in America.
+P22 is Hollywood’s celebrity cat — and this film tells his remarkable story and the efforts of Angelenos attempting to help mountain lions thrive in the Santa Monica Mountains by building the largest wildlife crossing in America.

 About the Film